A jet formation model for astrophysical objects: Acknowledgements

 \section{Acknowledgements}

-The author wishes to express sincere gratitude to Dr. Chin-Fei Lee for sharing his latest observational results on HH211, which have rekindled my interest in the jet formation mechanism.
-This work is partially supported by the China Manned Space Program through grants allocated for the development of the Multi-Channel Imager and the Integral Field Spectrograph, led by Drs.
+The author is grateful to the anonymous referee for the careful and insightful review.
+Their comments have substantially strengthened the rigor and clarity of this work.
+The author also wishes to express sincere gratitude to Dr. Chin-Fei Lee for sharing his latest observational results on HH211, which have rekindled my interest in the jet formation mechanism.
+This work is \del{partially} supported by the China Manned Space Program Grant No. CMS-CSST-2025-A19 and Grants \del{through grants} allocated for the development of the Multi-Channel Imager and the Integral Field Spectrograph, led by Drs.
 Zhenya Zheng and Lei Hao respectively, for the Chinese Space Station Telescope (CSST).